nguyenthanhvuh/class-verification/docs/project.md

 suggestions but you should do most of the work in tracking the relevant papers.

-Write about what you have learned.
-It should answer the following
+!!! note "Write about what you have learned.
+It should answer the questions:"
-questions:

-> 1. What are the basic problems?
+    - What are the basic problems?
     - What are the basic approaches to solving them?
     - What are the main achievements to date?
     - What are the open problems?
     - What further research or experiments do you propose in this area?
 Why?

 Keep the scope narrow enough so that you can learn something well and write something interesting.